lukeheath/learn-react/README.md

 export default Counter
 ```

-Now that we have some props we can pass in there, let's update our _Container Component_
+Now that we have some props we can pass in there, let's update our _Container Component_.

+> Notice that the location of the import is different since it's relative to the location of this component instead of using the aliases from the WebPack config.

-_src: `/assets/js/commponents/Counter.jsx`_
+_src: `/assets/js/containers/Example/components/Counter.jsx`_
 ```
 import React, { Component } from 'react'

-import Menu from 'components/Menu' import FancyTitle from 'components/FancyTitle' import Counter from 'components/Counter'
+import Menu from 'components/Menu' import FancyTitle from 'components/FancyTitle' import Counter from './components/Counter'

 class Example extends Component {
   render() {